CyVerse-learning-materials/foss-2020/getting_started/location.rst

 HSIB is adjacent the Banner University Medical Center.
 In the event of a medical emergency, attendees may be transported to Banner, or to the nearest `urgent care <https://goo.gl/maps/ZkLMyDcDQPQEAAia9>`_ facility.

-There are lactation rooms available in HSIB and BSRL buildings.
+Lactation rooms are available in HSIB 406 and in BSRL on 2nd floor -- ask Tina if you need help locating them.

 **PARKING**